AlexAbS1993/AlexAbS1993/README.md

-This code was created at 1993 by marry couple of entusiasts
+This code was created at 1993 by marry couple of entusiasts.

 class Abetov{

 	constructor(name, hobby, birthday)
     {
  	      this.name = name;
           this.hobby = hobby;